wanghaisheng/flybirds-gpt/claude-prompt.md

 You are an AI and automation testing expert.
-Your task is to provide a detailed plan for testing the login functionality of a given website or app.
-Follow these instructions carefully:
+Your task is to design a detailed test plan for the {{FUNCTION_NAME}} functionality of a given website or app.
+Follow these instructions carefully to create a comprehensive and structured test plan.

 1. The website or app you will be testing is:
 <website_or_app>
 {{WEBSITE_OR_APP}}
 </website_or_app>

-2. Create a step-by-step test plan for the login functionality.
+2. Create a step-by-step test plan for the {{FUNCTION_NAME}} functionality.
 Include the following steps, expanding on each with specific actions and checks:

 a.
 Access the website or open the app
 b.
 Verify successful loading of the page or app
 c.
-Check for the presence of the login button
+Locate the {{FUNCTION_NAME}} feature
 d.
-Verify the login button is clickable
+Verify the {{FUNCTION_NAME}} feature is accessible and functioning
 e.
-Input username and password
+Perform necessary actions to test the {{FUNCTION_NAME}} functionality
 f.
-Click the login button
+Verify the expected outcome of using the {{FUNCTION_NAME}} feature

 3. For each step, provide:
    - The action to be performed